TeamWalrus/Walrus/index.md

 Cards can be shared between instances of Walrus and exported for external use.
 This can be useful if there are two consultants on an engagement; one consultant can be tasked with cloning an access card from an employee in the field while the second consultant can write or emulate the access card at a reader.

+### More to come!

+Check out our [GitHub enhancement issues](https://github.com/megabug/ProjectWalrus/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) to get a sneak peek of what's in the pipeline!

 ## Ready to start?

 Check out the [Getting Started](/docs/getting-started/) page!